Back

 Does Posting Time Matter More Than Content?

-No. Content quality and retention matter more.
-Timing is a multiplier.
-Great content posted at a strong time performs better than great content posted when your audience is offline.
-But bad content at the perfect time still flops.
+No. Retention and hooks matter more.
+Great content at a strong time beats great content when your audience is offline.
+Bad content at the perfect time still flops.

 Frequently Asked Questions